etf1/kafka-message-scheduler/clientlib/README.md

 This module will helps you wrap a confluent.Message as scheduler message.
 It will not send the message to the scheduler's topic, just preparing the message to be produced.

-* To create a new schedule
+* To create/update a schedule

 ```
 import(